heyayush/heyayush-v2/content/posts/2022-02-01_fundamental_knowledge_of_different_sectors.md

 ## Diamonds

 India imports rough diamonds from many countries especially Russia, Africa and then polish those diamonds and export it.
 Surat diamond industry is huge and India is exporting in big numbers.

+## Indian Railway

+- Cargo business is not proving much profits due to higher operating costs.
+Need to focus on creating infrastructure for small customers that is non-bulk freight as well.
+- Coal makes a big portion of railway freight followed by cement, fertilizers, petroleum products, foodgrains.
+- Road Transport of goods is much more than Railway transport.
+- Bulk transports have well defined origin and destination however small parcels can origin from and land at any place, hence the need of infrastructure to accomodate this segment.
+- Need of proper loading and unloading process and infra.

 ## India Imports